jomapps/aladdin/docs/implementation/GATHER_CHAT_SIDEBAR_INTEGRATION.md

 3. Badge shows number of items in gather
 4. Click to navigate to gather page

-#### Adding Chat Messages to Gather:
+#### Method 1: Add All Messages (Quick):
-1. Navigate to project chat page
+1. Navigate to gather or project-readiness page
-2. Have a conversation with AI agents
+2. Have a conversation with AI agents in RightOrchestrator
-3. Notice "Add All to Gather" button appears at top
+3. Notice "Add All (X)" button appears at bottom of chat
-4. Click to add all AI responses to gather
+4. Click to add all messages (user + AI) to gather
 5. Confirm the action
 6. Wait for processing (shows progress)
 7. See success/error count
 8. Page refreshes to show updated count

-#### Selection Mode (Future Enhancement):
+#### Method 2: Select Specific Messages (Precise):
+1. Navigate to gather or project-readiness page
+2. Have a conversation with AI agents
-1. Click "Select Messages" button
+3. Click "Select Messages" button
-2. Checkboxes appear on chat messages
+4. Checkboxes appear on all message cards
-3. Select specific messages to add
+5. Click messages to select/deselect (blue highlight)
-4. Click "Add Selected to Gather"
+6. Click "Add Selected (X)" button
-5. Cancel selection mode anytime
+7. Confirm the action
+8. Wait for processing
+9. Selection mode exits automatically
+10. Page refreshes to show updated count

 ---